tonethar/IGME-430-Fall-2024/projects/project-1.md

 - We covered this here: [Express and responding to HEAD requests](p1-express-HEAD.md)
 - These will be tested with Postman
 - Choose a minimum of 3 GET endpoints that will also respond to `HEAD` requests
-- The following 3 headers will be send
+- The following 3 headers will be sent:
   - `Content-Type` - specifying the actual MIME content type that is being returned
   - `Content-Length` - specifying the actual content length in bytes
   - `X-Coder` - a custom header specifying your initials